krawaller/ria2015/javascript.md

 ### JavaScript snippets

-This is a collection of small educational snippets that we create in the course.
+~~This is a collection of small educational snippets that we create in the course.
 They are stored as shared files in our [Slack channel](../slack-channel), but since that only holds a finite number of entries we also publish them here.
 If you have created a JS-bin (or similar) snippet you want to share, [fork this document](https://github.com/krawaller/ria2015/blob/master/javascript.md) and make a PR!

 *    [Understanding function context](https://jsbin.com/niwumu/edit?js,console)
 *    [Different syntaxes for defining a method](https://jsbin.com/cimoke/edit?js,console)
-*    [React component rendering depending on prop values](http://jsbin.com/vapomo/edit?js,output)
+*    [React component rendering depending on prop values](http://jsbin.com/vapomo/edit?js,output) ~~

+Code snippets have now been promoted to a feature on the guild!
+Go to the [Deeds page](http://blog.krawaller.se/riaguild2015/#/actions/) to find them!